OUR TEAM

 Kether Scharff-Gray

-Kether — a Birchwood resident and Birchwood Market regular — brings to Twin Sisters Markets a deep commitment to building stronger food systems, supply chains, and the relationships that tie it all together.Kether started her Bellingham tenure in 2011 and has worked for the past 12 years in a variety of roles in regional food systems from front of house at bars and restaurants, to supply chain development and management for a high-growth, Bellingham-based meal kit delivery service, to operations consulting directly with Whatcom and Skagit county farmers.
-Presently she is the COO of Walla Walla-based craft malthouse, Mainstem Malt.
+Kether — a Birchwood resident and Birchwood Market regular — brings to Twin Sisters Mobile Market a deep commitment to building stronger food systems, supply chains, and the relationships that tie it all together.Kether started her Bellingham tenure in 2011 and has worked for the past 12 years in a variety of roles in regional food systems from front of house at bars and restaurants, to supply chain development and management for a high-growth, Bellingham-based meal kit delivery service, to operations consulting directly with Whatcom and Skagit county farmers.
+Most recently she was the COO of Walla Walla-based craft malthouse, Mainstem Malt.

 -